aman-pandey23/Project-MANAS/3RPlanarArm/README.md

 3R planar arm project

+3Rplanartask.cpp is modified version of my code where we had to use the function polarxy() which is given to us

 Python Version 3 / any version of cpp needs to be installed to run the code files (.cpp/ .py) Python version of code needs matplotlib to be installed in order to show the plots of the arm